NFA Forex Brokers

 Brief information and history of The National Futures Association

 The global financial crisis of 2008 revealed some of the loopholes in financial regulation and management of companies in the banking sector.
-It was at this point that most governments and policy makers started to put in place measures that would help to regulate and reinvigorate the financial system.
+It was at this point that most governments and policymakers started to put in place measures that would help to regulate and reinvigorate the financial system.
 The US was not different from other countries.
-A significant number of people had lost their homes, savings and even investments due to the poor management of the large financial entities.
-After the global recession in 2008, the US government saw the need to institute a single entity which would regulate all the Forex brokerage companies that were under the jurisdiction of the United States.
-Even though the NFA has been in existence from 1982, it was only in 2008 that the body was made responsible for regulating Forex brokers and the futures market among other financial bodies.
+A significant number of people had lost their homes, savings, and even investments due to the poor management of large financial entities.
+After the global recession in 2008, the US government saw the need to institute a single entity that would regulate all the Forex brokerage companies that were under the jurisdiction of the United States.
+Even though the NFA has been in existence since 1982, it was only in 2008 that the body was made responsible for regulating Forex brokers and the futures market among other financial bodies.
 The entity was formed as a self-regulating group that would help to streamline the futures industry in the US.
 NFA’s headquarters are located in Chicago but the organization also has another office along Wall Street.

 The roles and responsibilities of the NFA

-The NFA conducts a number of duties in its bid to ensure that investors are sufficiently protected from the different types of fraud in the market.
+The NFA conducts several duties in its bid to ensure that investors are sufficiently protected from the different types of fraud in the market.
 One of the primary roles of the regulatory body is to protect and promote the transparency and integrity of the US financial markets.
 Since rapid investment creates a vibrant economy, having many individuals perform in the financial market will lead to sound economic growth.
 It is, however, worth noting that the NFA is not only responsible for the integrity of the financial markets but also for the market participants in these markets.
 Since they are also responsible for the protection of retail traders, they must create rules and regulations for all the forex brokers in their jurisdiction to follow.

 Licensing and supervision is another critical role of the NFA.
-For this entity to protect the integrity of the financial markets, they need to institute rules and make sure that all the forex brokers follow and adhere by the rules.
+For this entity to protect the integrity of the financial markets, they need to institute rules and make sure that all the forex brokers follow and adhere to the rules.
 The body also has enforcement powers and will often place heavy fines for any brokerage company which violates any policy or regulations that the entity places.
-Since the NFA is an independent organization, one way they get their funds is through imposing fines on brokerage entities that are non-compliant with the set regulations.
-In addition, any forex broker who engages in financial malpractices or who runs scams on their clients are imposed with heavy fines.
+Since the NFA is an independent organization, one way they get its funds is through imposing fines on brokerage entities that are non-compliant with the set regulations.
+In addition, any forex broker who engages in financial malpractices or who runs scams on their clients is imposed with heavy fines.

 Any member that wishes to join the NFA will have to go through a comprehensive screening before they are registered.
-Since integrity is at the cornerstone of the NFA principles, any potential member will have to go through both professional and personal background checks.
+Since integrity is the cornerstone of the NFA principles, any potential member will have to go through both professional and personal background checks.
 This includes all the forex brokerage companies and even the individual staff members who are working at their premises.
-Any person who wishes to be registered as an individual will also have to pass through a number of exams to establish their level of proficiency.
+Any person who wishes to be registered as an individual will also have to pass through several exams to establish their level of proficiency.

 - Suspension for a small period

-- Prohibition from associating with other members
+- A prohibition from associating with other members

 - Fines of up to $250,000

-Requirements to be an NFA regulated broker
+Requirements to be an NFA-regulated broker

 - Capital requirements - Brokers in the US are known to have some of the highest minimum capital requirements in the world.
-NFA regulated brokers in the US are expected to hold an upward of $20 million in capital reserves.
+NFA-regulated brokers in the US are expected to hold upward of $20 million in capital reserves.
 The main rationale behind this is to ensure that the position of every broker is guaranteed and that any withdrawal requests made can be swiftly processed.
 There have been instances, in other jurisdictions, where forex brokers have been unable to meet the withdrawal requirements for their clients.
-In such an instance, the investor confidence in the market is highly eroded.
+In such an instance, investor confidence in the market is highly eroded.

 - FIFO rules - FIFO stands for the first in, first out rule.
 Under this rule, the regulatory body requires that a trader should liquidate their first trade when they have multiple trades that are open in one currency pair.
-Since this rules applies to the members of the NFA, it essentially means that all the Forex brokers in the US are required to follow this rule.
+Since this rule applies to the members of the NFA, it essentially means that all the Forex brokers in the US are required to follow this rule.

-- Leverage - Leverage is a useful tool that traders can use to maximize their profits when trading but it can also magnify a traders losses if it is not used properly.
+- Leverage - Leverage is a useful tool that traders can use to maximize their profits when trading but it can also magnify a trader's losses if it is not used properly.
 The NFA requires that all the brokerage companies in the market should have a ceiling of about 1:50 when it comes to leveraging the currencies market.
 You should, however, note that European brokers do not have such restrictions and are even allowed to apply a leverage of up to 1:2000.

 - Stop and Limit orders - The US stopped the use of the stop-loss order in favor of the OCO (Order-Cancels-Order) form of execution.
 This is especially suitable for any trades that have a pending order.